Tempsford: History

 known as the Thames, while others believe it to mean the 'ford on the road to the Thames' (in London).

 In 917 Tempsford was a fortified Danish burh where, following an unsuccessful attack on Bedford, the Battle of Tempsford took place.
 The Danes were defeated by an English army led by King Edward the Elder.

 Gannocks Castle, a scheduled ancient monument to the west of Church End, was a motte and bailey fortified manor house built by the Normans in the late 12th or early 13th century.
 Earthworks and the moat can be seen.

 East of the railway line are the well-defined remains of a medieval moated enclosure at Biggin Wood.
 The square and flat enclosure measures some 67 m across inclusive of the 8 m wide surrounding moat.
 The partially water-filled ditches form a complete circuit apart from an infilled section at the north-east corner.

 A wooden bridge over the Ouse was completed in 1736.
 It was replaced by a stone bridge in 1820.

 Tempsford was enclosed by Act of Parliament in 1777.

 After enclosure, Sir Gillies Payne, Lord of the Manors of Tempsford, Drayton and Brays laid out Tempsford Park and built a mansion house.
 The manors were sold to William Stuart in 1830.
 In November 1898 the house was destroyed by fire.
 A new hall was built in 1904, which stands today.

 Tempsford railway station existed from 1863 to 1965, although passenger traffic ceased in 1956.

 Tempsford School opened in September 1869.
 Bedfordshire Records & Archives Service hold log books detailing day-to-day events in the school's history.
 The school closed in July 1983.
 The building is now the registered office of Tempsford Stained Glass Ltd.

 Tempsford Airfield was constructed in 1940–1941.

 A village shop on Station Road was in business from 1905 until 1989.
 Next door was The Black Horse public house which closed in 1967.

 Church Street was part of the Great North Road until bypassed in 1961.

 Governance

 The parish council consists of seven elected councillors who serve a four-year term.
 Tempsford is part of Potton ward for elections to the Central Bedfordshire Unitary Authority.

 Prior to 1894, Tempsford was administered as part of the hundred of Biggleswade.

 From 1894 until 1974 it was in Biggleswade Rural District and from 1974 to 2009 in Mid Bedfordshire District.

 Tempsford was in the Mid Bedfordshire parliamentary constituency until 1997.
-Now in North East Bedfordshire, the elected member is Richard Fuller of the Conservative Party.
+It was then in North East Bedfordshire until 2024, when it became part of North Bedfordshire.
+The elected member is Richard Fuller of the Conservative Party.